openSUSE/hpc/Documentation/HPC-Packaging.md

 # How to package HPC Libraries for SUSE

-*Please Note: this document may change frequently, still*
+*Please Note: this document may change frequently*

 ## Introduction